arlowatts/the-peak/rulebook.md

 ### Setup

 Decide who will be the Mountain player and who will be the Mountaineer player.
 Place the board in the middle of the table and put the Mountaineer Token in the center square.
 Shuffle both decks of cards and place them near the board.
 Make room for a discard pile next to the deck of Mountain cards.
-Then the Mountain player draws two Goal cards and five Mountain cards from the decks, and the Mountaineer player draws a single Goal card from the deck.
+Then the Mountain player draws two Goal cards and five Mountain cards, and the Mountaineer player draws two Goal cards.
 The Mountain player will take the first turn.

 ### The Mountain Player’s Turn